strattondrs/docker-introscope/README.md

 The docker image supports to start an enterprise manager as Standalone, as Collector, as MOM or as CDV.
 Use the environment variable "CLUSTER_ROLE" and set it to "CDV", "MOM", "Collector" or "Standalone" (with standalone being the default).

 ### Linking Collectors
 For MOMs and CDVs it is necessary to configure the collectors that they are referring to.
-This is realized by Docker links.
+This is realized by docker links.

 As the enterprise manager also links its database via docker links, collectors being linked need to be differentiated.
 This is currently realized by having a naming scheme for collector links.
 For each collector link, the link alias needs to be in the format em[number], where number starts with 1 and is a continuously increasing integer.